simplify-framework/pets-project-template/README.md

 **3. Setup Github Actions Secrets**

   + Generate Access Key crediential for Github user account, notes this key to use for the next step
-    + `aws iam create-access-key --user-name GithubUserForPets`
+    + `aws iam create-access-key --user-name ProjectPetsDemo`
   + Go to https://github.com/your_github_account/pets-project/settings/secrets
     + `AWS_ACCESS_KEY_ID` then update the access key ID from step above
     + `AWS_SECRET_ACCESS_KEY` then update the secret key from step above